mantrainc/mantrainc.github.io/content/pages/home.md

 featuredImage: 'https://ucarecdn.com/159203d3-881d-4218-baa1-ca4427b48d0d/'
 subtitle: ' Welcome to the ultimate Gatsby and Netlify starter project.'
 accordion:
-  - content: this is accordian content
+  - description: this is description
-    title: This is accordian title
+    title: This is title
 meta:
   description: This is a meta description.
   title: The Ultimate Gatsby Starter